 Mayo Miller King

-King has been actively involved with several nonprofits in Santa Fe, including ARTsmart, Santa Fe Railyard Park, SITE Santa Fe, The Trust for Public Land, and Creative Santa Fe, where she spent a decade managing Operations & Specials Events.
-In addition, King moderated the organization’s Fundraising Committee before becoming the Executive Director, in which she has overseen the organization through a dormant period.
-She manages all affairs for a private estate in Santa Fe and is a member of the Board of Directors of NDI New Mexico.
+King has been actively involved with several nonprofits in Santa Fe, including ARTsmart, Santa Fe Railyard Park, SITE Santa Fe, and The Trust for Public Land.
+She currently serves as the Finance & Operations Director of Creative Santa Fe.
+In addition, King previously moderated the organization’s Fundraising Committee before becoming the Executive Director, in which she oversaw the organization through a dormant period.
+She also manages all affairs for a private estate in Santa Fe and is a member of the Board of Directors of NDI New Mexico.
 In addition to her seat on the board, she co-chair’s NDI New Mexico’s Santa Fe Gala Committee and sits on the organization’s Santa Fe Development Committee.

 As President and Founder of New Mexico Lawyers for the Arts, Talia acts as a legal adviser to several arts-related nonprofit organizations in the Santa Fe area.
 Talia works with artists and arts organizations assisting them with various legal issues on a pro bono and tiered-rate basis, including nonprofit assistance, contracts and copyright law in a wide variety of areas and artistic mediums.
 Talia has served on many nonprofit boards in Santa Fe, including Creative Santa Fe, Warehouse 21, Intermezzo at the Santa Fe Opera and the Global Center for Cultural Entrepreneurship.
 She also served as Chair of the Intellectual Property Section of the New Mexico Bar in 2013.
 Talia is also a member of the Governor’s Council of Film and Media Industries in New Mexico.
 Talia received the Santa Fe Mayor’s Award for Excellence in the Arts in 2014.